Herbert Bayer: Legacy and influence

+Bayer's works appear in prominent public collections, including the Museum of Modern Art, Harvard University Art Museums, Cooper Hewitt, Santa Barbara Museum of Art, MIT List Visual Arts Center, and Tate Modern.
+The Denver Art Museum holds several thousand of his works, many donated by Joella Bayer after his death.

-Bayer's works appear in prominent public and private collections including the MIT List Visual Arts Center.
-Bayer designed the Mill Creek Canyon Earthworks, an environmental sculpture located in Kent, Washington.
+Many of his outdoor sculptures are extant.
+Double Ascension occupies what is now City National Plaza in downtown Los Angeles.
+His Fountain Sculpture sits outside the Kunstmuseum Lentos in Linz, Austria.
+He designed the Mill Creek Canyon Earthworks, an environmental sculpture and park in Kent, Washington.
+His Articulated Wall in the Denver Design District was his last completed commission.

-In 2019, the philanthropists and entrepreneurs Lynda and Stewart Resnick donated $10 million to the nonprofit Aspen Institute for a center dedicated to Bayer that is located on the Institute's Aspen Meadows campus, in Aspen, Colorado, which Bayer designed.
-The Resnick Center for Herbert Bayer Studiesis an exhibition space and center for the study of art and culture that preserves the art and legacy of Herbert Bayer.
+In 2019, the philanthropists and entrepreneurs Lynda and Stewart Resnick donated $10 million to the nonprofit Aspen Institute for a center dedicated to Bayer on the Institute's Aspen Meadows campus, in Aspen, Colorado, which Bayer designed.
+The Resnick Center for Herbert Bayer Studies is an exhibition space and center for the study of art and culture that preserves the art and legacy of Herbert Bayer.
 The Bayer Center promotes a fuller understanding of Bayer—one of the leading figures to translate the Bauhaus movement into an American context—and his contributions to art, design, and architecture.
 It anchors the Aspen Institute’s campus-wide visual arts program, which includes over 7,000 square feet of gallery space and multiple site-specific outdoor art installations.
 The vision is intended to honor Bayer’s interdisciplinary perspective by promoting an understanding of art and design through exhibitions, public programming, and educational initiatives.
 The Bayer Center is free and open to the public.

 Herbert Bayer was the architect for the Modern Art Museum of Fort Worth, in Fort Worth, Texas.
 The institution moved to its new location designed by architect Tadao Ando in 2002.
 The building, owned by the City of Fort Worth was, until 2024, home to the Fort Worth Community Arts Center, which featured seven galleries highlighting regional and national artists.